-In 1956, Father Joseph WRESINSKI was assigned by his bishop to be a chaplain to 250 familes placed in a emergency housing camp in Noisy-le-Grand, near Paris.
-The families lived in quonset huts erected in a muddy field.
+In 1956, Father Joseph Wresinski was assigned by his bishop to be a chaplain to 250 families placed in a emergency housing camp in Noisy-le-Grand, near Paris.
+The families lived in huts erected in a muddy field.
 He said about his years in Noisy-le-Grand: “The families in that camp have inspired everything I have undertaken for their liberation.
-They took hold of me, they lived within me, they carried me forward, they pushed me to found the Movement with them.”
+They took hold of me, they lived within me, they carried me forward, they pushed me to found ATD Fourth World with them.”

-In 1957, Father Joseph WRESINSKI and the families of the camp founded the first association which was later to become ATD Fourth World.
-They replaced soup kitchens and the distribution of old clothes with a library, a kindergarden and a chapel.
+In 1957, Father Joseph Wresinski and the families of the camp founded the first association which was later to become ATD Fourth World.
+They replaced soup kitchens and the distribution of old clothes with a library, a kindergarten and a chapel.
 Joined by the first few volunteers, he soon created a research institute on extreme poverty which brought together researchers from different countries and disciplines.

-Father Joseph’s firm purpose was to unite all sections of society around the very poorest.
-With this aim he met leaders of state, churches and international bodies from all over the world.
-He believed that every man or woman he met represented a chance for the poorest people and he was determined that ATD Fourth World would remain open to people of all cultures, faiths and races.
+Father Joseph’s firm purpose was to unite all sections of society around those in extreme poverty.
+With this aim, he met leaders of state, churches and international bodies from all over the world.
+He believed that every man or woman he met represented a chance for those in extreme poverty and he was determined that ATD Fourth World would remain open to people of all cultures, faiths and races.

-His appointment to France’s Economic and Social Council in 1979 was a significant step in his quest for official representation for very poor people.
-With the publication of the Wresinski Report in 1987, he succeeded in gaining recognition of the poor as partners in society.
+His appointment to France’s Economic and Social Council in 1979 was a significant step in his quest for official representation for people in extreme poverty.
+With the publication of the Wresinski Report in 1987, he succeeded in gaining recognition of those in extreme poverty as partners in society.

 Since then the commemorative stone has become a rallying point for people from all walks of life.
-They gather to bear witness to the very poorest people in the world and to make a personnal commitment to join forces with them in abolishing poverty and social exclusion.
+They gather to bear witness to those in extreme poverty throughout the world and to make a personal commitment to join forces with them in abolishing poverty and social exclusion.